WickerLHSEAST/TechStartProjects/README.md

-## Welcome to GitHub Pages
+## Welcome Wicker's EAST TechStartProjects

 ### 360 This is a picture of the center or middle of the EAST headquarters.
-It is a fun colorful relaxing place
+It is a fun,colorful, relaxing place

+<script src='//vizor.io/static/scripts/vizor-360-embed.js' data-vizorurl='//vizor.io/embed/wicker2018/middle-of-east'></script>

 You can use the [editor on GitHub](https://github.com/WickerLHSEAST/TechStartProjects/edit/master/README.md) to maintain and preview the content for your website in Markdown files.